How to Tell If Your Plant Is Dying

 How to Tell If Your Plant Is Dying Limitations

-• Root rot cannot be confirmed from leaf photos alone; you need to inspect roots for mushiness, dark color, and sour odor.
+• Root rot cannot be confirmed from leaf photos alone; inspect the roots for mushiness, dark color, and sour odor before deciding on treatment.

-• Nutrient deficiencies, pH problems, and chemical exposure can look similar without soil testing or detailed care history.
+• Nutrient deficiencies, pH problems, chemical exposure, pests, and watering issues can look similar without soil testing or a detailed care history.

 • Seasonal dormancy, transplant shock, and normal older-leaf shedding can mimic decline even when the plant is recoverable.